-In line with all the other subjects, Maths is now a linear subject again.
-You will take three exams; Paper 1 and 2, which will assess the pure aspects of the course, and Paper 3 which assesses both the Statistics and Mechanics content from the course.
+You will take three exams at the end of the Upper Sixth; Paper I and 2, which will assess the pure aspects of the course, and Paper 3 which assesses both the Statistics and Mechanics content from the course.

-In the Pure Maths exams, you will study techniques used to solve mathematical problems: solving equations, manipulating algebra, trigonometry, drawing graphs and vectors are some of the familiar topics that you will meet in greater depth.
+For the Pure Maths exams, you will study techniques used to solve mathematical problems: solving equations, manipulating algebra, trigonometry, drawing graphs and vectors are some of the familiar topics that you will meet in greater depth.
 Amongst the new material, you will learn about Calculus, which is Newton's famous discovery used in almost every area of continuous mathematics: whenever a measurable value changes, its change can be analysed by Calculus.